Shusha: Conflict with the Qajars

 In summer 1795, Shusha was subjected to a major attack by Agha Mohammad Khan Qajar, son of Mohammad Hassan Khan who had attacked Shusha in 1752.
 Agha Mohammad Khan Qajar's goal was to end with the feudal fragmentation and to restore the old Safavid State in Iran.
 By early 1795, he had already secured mainland Iran and was directly afterwards poised to bring the entire Caucasus region back within the Iranian domains.
 For this purpose he also wanted to proclaim himself Shah of Iran.
 However, according to the Safavid tradition, the shah had to take control over the whole of South Caucasus and Dagestan before his coronation.
 Therefore, the Karabakh Khanate and its fortified capital Shusha were the first and major obstacle to achieve these ends.

 Agha Mohammad Khan Qajar besieged Shusha with the centre part of a 70,000-strong army, after having crossed the Aras River.
 The right and left wings were sent to resubjugate Shirvan-Dagestan and Erivan respectively.
 Agha Mohammad Khan himself led the centre part of the main army, besieging Shusha between 8 July and 9 August 1795.
-Ibrahim Khalil khan mobilized the population for a long-term defense.
+Ibrahim Khalil khan mobilized the population for a long-term defence.
 The number of militia in Shusha reached 15,000.
 Women fought together with men.
 The Armenian population of Karabakh also actively participated in this struggle against the Iranians and fought side by side with the Muslim population, jointly organizing ambushes in the mountains and forests.